Archie1998-arc/StudentManagementSystem/README.md

-This a baics SpringBoot Application backend code for Student management system having CRUD functionality.
+This is a SpringBoot Application backend code for Student management system having CRUD functionality.